-• Temperature Sensor: Chip-type is ADT7411 sensor that measures temperature with ADC.
-ADC is integrated into eDemo, and can measure temperatures between -40°C to +125°C.

-• Accelerometer sensor: 3-axis accelerometer of the type LIS3L02AQ, designed by ST Micro Systems and is in eDemo Board.
-This sensor can measure the x-axis, y-axis and z-axis in the direction up and down with the value either $\pm 2G$ or $\pm 6G$ .
-When the Sunspot is at rest, it measures x = y = 0 and z = 1G.

-• Light sensor: It is of the type TPS851, designed by Toshiba.
-The sensor can measure the voltage between 0.1V (dark) - 4.3V (light), and converts the voltage to the brightness of Luminance (lx) 3.
+- Temperature Sensor: Chip-type is ADT7411 sensor that measures temperature with ADC.
+ADC is integrated into eDemo, and can measure temperatures between -40°C to +125°C. - Accelerometer sensor: 3-axis accelerometer of the type LIS3L02AQ, designed by ST Micro Systems and is in eDemo Board.
+This sensor can measure the x-axis, y-axis and z-axis in the direction up and down with the value either ±2G or ±6G.
+When the Sunspot is at rest, it measures x = y = 0 and z = 1G. - Light sensor is of the type TPS851, designed by Toshiba.
+The sensor can measure the voltage between 0.1V (dark) 4.3V (light), and converts the voltage to the brightness of Luminance (lx) 3.

-The supports sun SPOT Java Virtual Machine (JVM) which is called Squawk.
+SUN SPOT JVM

 Squawk is open source and has been written in the Java programming language.
 It is a virtual machine, and is a highly portable Java VM.
 Figure 3 below shows the architecture of Squawk.
 The advantage of Squawk is that it can run on bare metal instead of being run on top of the operating system.
 This means that applications can be isolated and be treated as application objects.
 This allows multiple applications running on the same virtual machine.
 Squawk also supports CLDC 1.1 that facilitates connectivity to mobile phones.